YassineEddyb/minishell/README.md

 ██║░╚═╝░██║██║██║░╚███║██║██████╔╝██║░░██║███████╗███████╗███████╗
 ╚═╝░░░░░╚═╝╚═╝╚═╝░░╚══╝╚═╝╚═════╝░╚═╝░░╚═╝╚══════╝╚══════╝╚══════╝

-## subject
+## Subject

-the subject is simply to create a minishell with some builtin commands
+The subject is simply to create a minishell with some builtin commands

-## implemintation
+## Implemintation

-to impleminte a minishell first i need to <b>parse</b> the command and put it in a struct so that in the <b>executing</b> part i can just take the commands and execute them
+To impleminte a minishell first i need to <b>parse</b> the command and put it in a struct so that in the <b>executing</b> part i can just take the commands and execute them

 <img src="./minishell_map.png" alt="minishell map" />

-in the order to do this i separated the project to two parts
+In the order to do this i separated the project to two parts

-### parsing
+### Parsing

-in the parsing part i took the input and splited it into tokens
+In the parsing part i took the input and splited it into tokens

 ```
 typedef struct s_token